Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Step 3: Register and test your Sidewalk endpoint

 After you’ve provisioned the Sidewalk endpoint, the endpoint must be registered so that it can communicate over the Sidewalk network.
-In this tutorial, you’ll learn about registering the endpoint using different registration methods.
+In this tutorial, you’ll learn about registering the endpoint.

 Sidewalk registration methods

-To register your Sidewalk endpoint, either use automatic touchless registration with Sidewalk Frustration Free Networking (FFN), or manually register your device using a Mac or native Ubuntu machine that runs the registration script.
-The following table shows the differences between the two methods.
+To register your Sidewalk endpoint, use automatic touchless registration with Sidewalk Frustration Free Networking (FFN).
+The following table describes the attributes of automatic touchless registration.

 Automatic touchless registration using Sidewalk FFN